 Quite the difference eh?
 I can’t tell how much more we are using this space now that it’s inviting and family centered.
 I adore the richness of the Sikkens Oxford Brown stain we used on the pergola.

 With our new 10 ft. table and benches, we can now seat all eight of us and guests for a lovely meal.
-I have to say that it’s better than my kitchen table!
+It’s better than my kitchen table!

 I found the table design plans at The Design Confidential (Restoration Hardware hack), and the bench at Ana White.
 I was so happy that the two different plans worked out to have similar lines and style.
 You can see more of my inspiration on my Pinterest board.